 The Council has established a Standards Committee as part of its ethical framework.
 The aim is to promote high standards of conduct among elected councillors and co-opted members.

 The Council's Standards Committee is made up of 6 elected members, 2 independent members (ie people who are not councillors or officers of the Council), and 2 parish councillors (who represent the 6 Parish Councils in the City).

-Details of the current membership can be found on our Committee pages.
+Details of the current membership can be found on our Council Meetings page.

 The Committee is chaired by one of the independent members (M. Scrimshaw) and the other independent member (W. Lawson) is a joint vice chair.

-The terms of reference for this committee are set out in the Newcastle Charter (Part 2, Article 9.03).
+Its terms of reference are set out in the Newcastle Charter (Part 2, Article 9.03).

-This year's scheduled meetings of the Standards Committee are listed on our Committee pages.
+This year's scheduled meetings of the Committee are listed on our Council Meetings page.